 - 1 symptom: Stay home for 24 hours, get tested if symptoms don't improve.

 - 2+ symptoms: Get tested and stay home until well or test is negative.

 - Sore throat

 - Runny or stuffy nose

 - Painful swallowing

-- o Chills
+- Chills

 - Headache

 - Muscle or joint aches

 - Feeling unwell or fatigue

-- O Nausea, vomiting, diarrhea or unexplained loss of appetite
+- Nausea, vomiting, diarrhea or unexplained loss of appetite

 - Conjunctivitis, also known as pink eye

 - Monitor your health and call Health Link 811 or your health care provider if you have questions or concerns.
 Call 911 immediately if experiencing severe symptoms of COVID-19, including difficulty breathing, severe chest pain, feelings of confusion or loss of consciousness.

 - Please check isolation guidelines as they have been updated:

 COVID-19 can take up to 14 days to cause symptoms.
 Some people who get it only have minor symptoms or don't have any symptoms at all but could still be infectious.

-O By staying home, it lowers the chance of symptoms developing while you're in a public place, which lowers the chance of spreading the virus to others.

-O When to isolate:

-- Isolate to avoid spreading illness.

-- You tested positive for COVID-19.

-- You are sick with fever, cough, shortness of breath, sore throat or runny nose and have not been tested.

-Children under 18 are exempt from mandatory isolation for runny nose or sore throat, but should stay home until well.

-When to quarantine:
+- By staying home, it lowers the chance of symptoms developing while you're in a public place, which lowers the chance of spreading the virus to others. - When to isolate: - Isolate to avoid spreading illness. - You tested positive for COVID-19. - You are sick with fever, cough, shortness of breath, sore throat\ or runny nose\ and have not been tested. \Children under 18 are exempt from mandatory isolation for runny nose or sore throat, but should stay home until well. - When to quarantine: - Quarantine and watch for symptoms to prevent exposing others before symptoms appear. - You had close contact with a person who has COVID-19. - You returned from travel outside of Canada.

-- Quarantine and watch for symptoms to prevent exposing others before symptoms appear. - You had close contact with a person who has COVID-19. - You returned from travel outside of Canada. - Students with pre-existing health conditions that cause symptoms of illness should be tested for COVID-19 at least once.
+- Students with pre-existing health conditions that cause symptoms of illness should be tested for COVID-19 at least once.
 A negative test will help show that symptoms are related to their pre-existing conditions, and not to COVID-19.
 This will establish what their baseline for being healthy looks like.
 Families should notify their school about any pre-existing condition and the symptoms it causes.
 As long as these symptoms remain the same, the student can attend school.
 During our public health inspections, our public health officer (PHO) emphasized that it is necessary to encourage parents to get their child(ren) who have had pre-existing conditions to get a COVID-19 test to rule out COVID-19.
 She emphasized that this is part of establishing a baseline. - If symptoms change or worsen, the student will need to leave the school, follow illness protocols and have another COVID-19 test to determine if the symptoms are still related to the pre- existing medical condition.
 If the test is negative, the student may return to school.
-Families can learn more about COVID-19 testing and book a test online through Alberta Health Services.
+Families can learn more about COVID-19 testing and book a test online through Alberta Health Services. - Point of Care Testing (Rapid Tests) The tests are used for patients who are within the first seven days of exhibiting symptoms, enabling APL to quickly identify positive cases.
+Testing may also be done in other populations, such as those with symptoms with onset greater than 7 days and those that are close contacts of someone with COVID-19.
+APL continues to review and expand the use of rapid POCT where testing can provide greatest value for public health authorities to manage COVID-19.
+If you want to learn more about these tests and what to do if the result is positive or negative, please refer to the most updated information at the link provided.